 Professor de Haan, how would you define the future?
 Is the future a projection determined by past events, or is it a field of open possibilities?

 It’s always both.
 Essentially, with everything we’ve done in the past and are doing now in the present, we’ve already arrived in the future, because that’s where the consequences of our actions take effect.
 On the other hand, things aren’t fixed in a way that means we can’t work with projections and come up with new ideas ourselves.
-Otherwise, we’d have to say there are forecasts that tell us what the future will be like, in which case we could lean back and think “I don’t need to take action, because the future will bring what it will bring anyway – it’s fixed.”
+Otherwise, we’d have to say there are forecasts that tell us what the future will be like, in which case we could lean back and think “I don’t need to take action, because the future will bring what it will bring anyway – it’s set.”
 But it isn’t.
-Even a forecaster only operates with probabilities.
-Take climate change as an example.
-The way forecasters argue is that they say there’s evidence for further temperature rises on the horizon, and if you don’t change your behavior that’s what will happen.
-Futures researchers say that further temperature rises are probable, and if we want to avoid potential global impacts, we need to identify new options for the future in terms of how we run our economy, how we live, how we get around.

 Are futures researchers like yourself in particular demand during uncertain times like the present?

 That’s been our experience, yes.
 There’s clear interest in answers that go beyond getting to grips with the pandemic in the short term.
 Compared with just few years ago, there’s far greater demand for us to present new or modified options for action within the context of the highly dynamic social change and high levels of innovation that exist today.
 We always try to take a participatory approach, often working with people on the ground, to generate ideas for the future and then situate these options within a larger context.

 You analyze processes of social change.
 How does that work?